 “Toilets are a major fixture that uses water.
 Prior to 1990, most toilets were manufactured to use 3.5 gallons per flush.
 Then, they converted to 1.6-gallon flushes.
 A couple of years ago, they came out with new dual-flush toilets that give you the option for 1.1-gallon flush,” said Stigner.

 Dual-flush toilets conserve water and ultimately help you avoid flushing your hard-earned money down the drain.

-There’s no universal solution to improving the efficiency of a home.
-Explore which options make the most sense for you at this moment, then make the smart investments to yield years of savings down the road.
+There’s no one-size-fits-all solution to improving the efficiency of a home.
+Consider which options make the most sense for you at this moment, then make the right investments to yield years of savings down the road.